CrevolutionRoboticsProgramming/Vision2020/README.md

 Once ran, the program requires no user input.
 It includes a custom configuration protocol for storing and updating program-wide values like HSV thresholds and video formatting which can be accessed via our [CrevoDashboard](https://github.com/CrevolutionRoboticsProgramming/CrevoDashboard) JavaFX GUI.

-Once the program identifies a vision target, it calculates its horizontal offset from the center of the target and streams it via UDP without labelling to the roboRIO.
+Once the program identifies a vision target, it calculates its horizontal offset from the center of the target, ranging from -1.0 to 1.0,  and streams it via UDP without labelling to the roboRIO.
 The stream can be received with the UDPHandler class included in [CrevoLib](https://github.com/CrevolutionRoboticsProgramming/RobotCode2020).

 The video stream can be received from [index.html](../master/index.html) in any web browser.